-Once the stock has a down day, or or fails to move higher aggresively, the stock needs to form a NEW valid trade setup before it can be traded again.
+Once the stock has a down day, or fails to move higher aggressively, the stock needs to form a NEW valid trade setup before it can be traded again.

 If you are scanning for swing trades (or checking the top-performing stocks every few days) you should be able to find at least a few of these trades each week.
 Again, this is a fusion between day trading and swing trading.
 We may not have trades every day.

 If there is no valid trade or re-entry, don’t trade.
 Wait for the valid setups.